linode/developers/README.md

 ## Prerequisites

+This was most recently tested on macOS 10.11.6.
+Older versions may not work.
+Use the Vagrant option if you're running an older operating system or if you have problems with this.

-* Ruby - 1.9.3 or higher definitely works.
-If you're running this on a Mac, you should be fine
+* Ruby - 1.9.3 or higher definitely works
 * Thor.
 You can install it with

 ```bash